lodash/lodash/threat-model.md

 ### Inherent JavaScript Prototype Behavior

-JavaScript's prototype chain is a language-level feature.
-If a report demonstrates read-only prototype access (e.g., `_.get(obj, 'constructor.prototype')` returning `Object.prototype`), that describes standard JavaScript semantics, not a security flaw.

-Lodash guards against writing to built-in prototypes (e.g., blocking `__proto__` and `constructor.prototype` keys in `_.set`, `_.merge`, etc.), but it does not and cannot prevent reading inherited properties.
-Operations like reading `obj.constructor`, traversing `__proto__`, or accessing `Object.prototype` through normal property resolution are expected runtime behavior, not Lodash vulnerabilities.
+Lodash blocks writes to built-in prototypes.
+Keys like `__proto__` and `constructor.prototype` are filtered in `_.set`, `_.merge`, and similar functions.
+It does not and cannot block reads.

+Reading inherited properties is how JavaScript works. `obj.constructor`, traversing `__proto__`, or reaching `Object.prototype` through normal property resolution are language semantics, not Lodash behavior.

+If a report shows only read-only prototype access (e.g. `_.get(obj, 'constructor.prototype')` returning `Object.prototype`), it's describing JavaScript, not a Lodash vulnerability.

 ### Vulnerability Chaining and Gadgets